pascaldekloe/redis/README.md

 ## Performance

-A local Unix domain socket connection is roughly twice as fast than TCP.
+A local Unix domain socket connection is roughly twice as fast as TCP.
 The following results were measured on a E5-1650 v2 (from the year 2013).

 ```